psychemedia/island-storynotes/demeter-persephone-homeric-hymn.md

 But she would not come.
 She would not return until she saw her daughter again.

-At this point, Zeus sent Hermes, trickster an messenger of the Gods, tdown to the underworld to talk to Hades, to tell him that Zeus wanted him to let Persephone return to her mother.
+At this point, Zeus sent Hermes, trickster an messenger of the Gods, down to the underworld to talk to Hades, to tell him that Zeus wanted him to let Persephone return to her mother.

 "I'll do what I can", said Hermes, "but you know the rule.
 If she's eaten anything in the underworld that was given to her by Hades, a part of her at least will always remain there."

 And with that, he was gone.

-And when Hermes arrived at Hades' Palace, he saw Hades sat upon a couch, with Perspehone sat away to the side, shy and reluctant, desiring to return to her mother.
+And when Hermes arrived at Hades' Palace, he saw Hades sat upon a couch, with Persephone sat away to the side, shy and reluctant, desiring to return to her mother.

 Hades listened to what Hermes had to say, smiled, and turned to Persephone, as charming and kind as a God could be to his wife, and said to her: "go back to your mother.
 But you know I will not be an unfitting husband; you know that by my side you real rule over on eof the thee kingdoms.
 You know that anyone who crosses you will be punished for ever more."